Frequently Asked Questions

 Always include a space before the package name when using :append to avoid concatenation with the previous entry.

-Alternatively, add the package directly to your custom recipe file.
-For example, this patch adds ethtool to the adsp-custom-ramdisk filesystem:
+Alternatively, add the package directly to your custom recipe file:

 diff --git a/meta-custom/recipes-custom/images/adsp-custom-ramdisk.bb b/meta-custom/recipes-custom/images/adsp-custom-ramdisk.bb